CSSSA ANIMATION REQUIRED ASSIGNMENTS – 2023

 Students do not need prior formal training in animation to apply to the Animation Program.
 Students currently enrolled in grades 8 through 12 are eligible to apply.

-Applicants must submit a completed application, teacher recommendation forms, and upload ALL of the following REQUIRED ASSIGNMENTS.
-If you fail to include any of the required assignments, your application will be deemed incomplete and disqualified from further review:
+Applicants must submit a completed online application, teacher recommendation forms, and upload the following required assignments.
+If you don’t include the required assignments by the application deadline, your application will be incomplete and won’t be reviewed.

-B. One drawing or painting based on the lyrics of Jefferson Airplane’s: White Rabbit.
-You might consider the emotion, lyrics, pacing and impact of the song.
+B. One drawing or painting based on the lyrics of Twenty One Pilots song, “Stressed Out”.
+You might consider the emotion, lyrics, pacing, and impact of the song.
 Push your imagination to create an original illustration.
-The emphasis of the assignment is to think outside the box.
+The essence of the assignment is to think outside the box.
 Please don’t draw in somebody else’s style and don’t use other artist’s work as your inspiration.
-Drawings resembling Disney’s Alice in Wonderland will be disqualified.
+You can use life references but don’t copy a photograph.

-C. A series of 5 life drawing “Quarantine Sketches” that demonstrates your observational and life drawing skills.
-Note the time and place of each location on your drawings (For Example: Living Room, January 10th).
-Use a variety of techniques, such as pencil, pen, charcoal, marker, color pencil etc. Draw people, animals, objects and the space around you.
+C. A series of 5 life drawing “Cafe Sketches” that demonstrate your observational and life drawing skills.
+Note the time and place of each location on your drawings (For Example: Roots Cafe, January 10th).
+Use a variety of techniques, such as pencil, pen, charcoal, watercolor, marker, color pencil etc. Draw people, animals, plants, objects, and the space around you.

 D. Upload a video of an animation you have created that demonstrates your understanding of motion.
-Please DO NOT send rotoscoped work.
-If you do it will be ground for disqualification.
+Please DO NOT send rotoscoped work because it won’t be considered.
 Your video should not exceed 2 minutes.